Long Island doctor charged with murder in 5 opioid deaths

 Blatti, a general practitioner since 1976, had no expertise in pain management but was sought out by people seeking prescriptions to feed their opioid addictions, prosecutors said.
 He voluntarily surrendered his medical license after his 2019 arrest.

-Blatti wrote prescriptions without examining patients or reviewing their medical histories, took cash and had a waiver to use a paper pad, allowing him to avoid an electronic prescription system that’s used to flag abuses, prosecutors said.
+Blatti wrote prescriptions for Oxycodone, Clonazepam, Percocet and other drugs without examining patients or reviewing their medical histories, took cash and had a waiver to use a paper pad, allowing him to avoid an electronic prescription system that’s used to flag abuses, prosecutors said.

 He continued to write prescriptions even after learning some patients had died.
 Families members and even some patients urged him to stop aiding in their opioid dependency and pharmacies, insurers and Medicaid warned him about excessive opioid prescriptions, prosecutors said.